Love fudgy brownies and you don’t happen to have any unsweetened chocolate on hand? Don’t worry, because you can make cocoa powder brownies instead!

 Read through the steps so you know what to expect:

-- Add in the melted butter mixture and whip an additional couple of minutes, scraping the bowl as necessary.
+- Scrape in the melted butter mixture and whip for an additional couple of minutes, scraping the bowl as necessary.

 - With a large spatula, thoroughly fold in the sifted flour by hand.

-- Spread into your prepared pan and bake at 300F for about 45 minutes until nicely set.
+- Spread into your prepared pan and bake at 325F for about 40 minutes until nicely set.

 Tips for Maximum Fudginess